The project

 Project assessment process

-The wind farm was declared a Major Project in 2022 and received the assessment criteria in August 2023.
+The project was declared a Major Project in 2022 and received the assessment criteria in August 2023.
 An Environmental Impact Statement will also be required under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.

-The transmission line component will be assessed under a separate approvals pathway to the wind farm with the process due to commence in 2024.
+The transmission line component will be assessed under a separate approvals pathway to the project site with the process due to commence in 2024.
 Assessment criteria to be advised will include land use, heritage, Aboriginal heritage, environmental, threatened species and infrastructure requirements.

 At a glance